How illegals manage to work and study in the USA: answers to the main questions

 The Social Security Administration estimates that 1,8 million immigrants worked in the United States with fake or stolen social security cards in 2010, and predicts that their number will grow to 3,4 million by 2040.
 According to her estimates, 3,9 million foreigners worked in the shade in the 2010 year, and this number will grow to 9 million in the 2040 year.

 How do authorities catch and punish violators?

 ICE sometimes receives information that companies employ many illegal immigrants, Novraste says.
 Government checks on Forms I-9 that list the names and social security numbers of non-existent people is another way.
-In 2017, ICE conducted I-9 audits for 1360 companies.
+In 2017, ICE conducted I-9 audits at 1360 companies.
 That number rose to 2282 by mid-2018, according to statistics provided by ICE.

 Employers who hire unregistered immigrants may be subject to civil or criminal penalties, which include imprisonment of up to 6 months and fines of between 110 and 16 000 dollars for each illegal, depending on circumstances, such as the number of previous offenses at the company .
 Unauthorized workers face deportation.